voedger/reqmd/design.md

 #### Footnotes

+Stripe trailing empty lines:

+- All trailing empty lines are removed.

+Add an empty line:

-- If the file does not end with an empty line and the original FileStructure does not have CoverageFootnotes then a new empty line is added (to separate footnotes from the rest of the file)
+- If there are new footnotes (ActionFootnote.Line = 0) and the last line of the file is not a footnote then an empty line is added to separate footnotes from the rest of the file

-  - This is done when we're about to add the first footnote
+Process ActionFootnotes:

+- Existing footnotes are updated with new content
-- New footnotes (ActionFootnote.Line = 0) are added at end of file one after another with no extra blank lines in between
+- New footnotes (ActionFootnote.Line = 0) are added at end of the list with no extra blank lines in between
 - No specific ordering of new footnotes required
 - Existing footnote ordering shall be preserved
+- If there new footnotes then an empty line is added at the end of the file

 ### Apply Regmdjson actions